 Loma Linda University has grown out of the institution founded at Loma Linda, California, by the Seventh-day Adventist church in 1905.
-The original schools - Nursing and Medicine - have been joined by Allied Health Professions, Dentistry, and Health on the Loma Linda campus.
+The original schools - Nursing and Medicine - have been joined by Allied Health Professions, Dentistry, and Public Health on the Loma Linda campus.
 In 1967 the former La Sierra College joined the University, adding the College of Arts and Sciences and the School of Education.
-The School of Business and Management was established on the La Sierra campus in 1986.
+In 1986 the School of Business and Management was established.
 The University now comprises two campuses - one at Loma Linda and one in Riverside (La Sierra), California.
-The Division of Religion and the Graduate School are administered on both campuses.
+The School of Religion, established in 1987, and the Graduate School are administered on both campuses.